First, in the early days of the 20th century, there was only leisure.

 One of the problems of the market is that it’s been pretty much tied up by those six or seven heavyweight sportswear brands that need no introduction; when multinationals who turn over millions of dollars are already competing fiercely with each other to dominate the market, how does the little guy find space?

 The answer’s actually similar to most industries.
 Get smarter.
-The most successful independent athleisure brands are usually the ones who focus less on sportswear as technical apparel, and more as a lifestyle.
+The most successful independent athleisure brands are usually the ones that focus less on sportswear as technical apparel and more as a lifestyle.

 Take Lululemon, the original yoga brand, which started by identifying an archetypal customer – covering everything from her favorite music to the type of car she drives – and then created the product to fit the customer.